datacamp/viewflow/README.md

     return df[["email"]]
 ```

 Please note that Viewflow expects the Python function that creates the view to have the parameter `db_engine` (used to connect to the database).
-You don't have to set `db_engine` anywhere, Viewflow takes care of setting this variable.
+You don't have to set `db_engine` anywhere.
+Viewflow takes care of setting this variable.

 ### View metadata

 Viewflow expects some metadata.
-Here are the fields that should include in a `yml` format:
+Here are the fields that should be included in a `yml` format:

-* **owner**: The owner of the view (i.e., who is responsible of what produces the view).
-The owner appears in Airflow and allows users to know who they should to talk to if they have some questions about the view.
+* **owner**: The owner of the view (i.e., who is view responsible).
+The owner appears in Airflow and allows users to know who they should talk to if they have some questions about the view.
 * **description**: What is the view about.
 Viewflow uses this field as a view comment in the database.
 The description can be retrieved in SQL (see Section [*Query the views*](https://github.com/datacamp/viewflow#query-the-views)).
 * **fields (list)**: Description of each column of the view.
 Viewflow uses these fields as column comments in the database.
 The column descriptions can be retrieved in SQL (see Section [*Query the views*](https://github.com/datacamp/viewflow#query-the-views)).
 * **schema**: The name of the schema in which Viewflow creates the view.
-It also used by Viewflow to creates the dependencies.
+It's also used by Viewflow to create the dependencies.
-* **connection_id**: Airflow connection name used to connect to the database (See Secion [*Create an Airflow connection to your destination*](https://github.com/datacamp/viewflow#create-an-airflow-connection-to-your-destination)).
+* **connection_id**: Airflow connection name used to connect to the database (See Section [*Create an Airflow connection to your destination*](https://github.com/datacamp/viewflow#create-an-airflow-connection-to-your-destination)).

 ## Install Poetry

-See https://python-poetry.org/docs/#osx-linux-bashonwindows-install-instructions for a comprehensive documentation.
+See https://python-poetry.org/docs/#osx-linux-bashonwindows-install-instructions for comprehensive documentation.

 `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python`